-Figure 8: Population Employed by Occupational Category by Ethno-Racial Group in 2010

-EARNINGS

-When examining the wage rates for these occupational categories, we see that Latinos earn lower wages than whites in all occupational categories (Figure 9).
-The wage discrepancy is particularly significant in blue-collar occupations, where Latinos earn only \$15.80 on average in comparison to \$23.86 for whites.

-Figure 9: Hourly Wages by Occupational Category by Ethno-Racial Group in 2010
+Figure 6: Labor Force Participation by Ethno-Racial Group in 2010 EARNINGS When examining the wage rates for these occupational categories, we see that Latinos earn lower wages than whites in all occupational categories (Figure 7).
+The wage discrepancy is particularly significant in white-collar occupations, where Latinos earn only \$24.31 in comparison to \$35.04 for whites.
+Figure 7: Hourly Wages by Occupational Category by Ethno-Racial Group in 2010

-The percentage of Latinos in this area who lack medical insurance (15.9%) is considerably higher than the uninsurance rate for whites (3.5%).
-The statewide Latino uninsurance rate is 11.6%.

-Figure 10: Medical Uninsurance Rates by Ethno-Racial Group in 2010

 The Mauricio Gastón Institute for Latino Community Development and Public Policy at the University of Massachusetts Boston conducts research on and for the Latino population in New England.
 Our goal is to generate the information and analysis necessary to develop more inclusive public policy and to improve Latino participation in the policy making process.
 In an effort to present vital information about Latinos to diverse audiences, the Gastón Institute has produced this series of demographic profiles for selected Massachusetts areas based on an analysis of 2010 American Community Survey (ACS) data.
 Our descriptive analysis uses both household- and individual-level ACS data to estimate population size and characteristics in order to compare Latinos to other ethno-racial groups.
 Technically, these groups are designated as non-Latino whites, non-Latino blacks, and non-Latino Asians though they are often referenced simply as "white," "black," and "Asian" in these profiles.
 Although many Brazilians do not self-identify as Latino or Hispanic, the 'Latino' category does include the Brazilian population in this report series.
 The Gastón Institute plans to update this series of demographic profiles for selected Massachusetts areas every five years upon release of American Community Survey data.
 A similar report series examining Latino populations at the city level is planned for the 2015 Gastón Institute public policy conference.
 In addition, demographic profiles highlighting Latino subgroups will be produced on an ongoing basis.
 One of the goals of the Gastón Institute is to be responsive to the needs of the Latino and policy communities through the research we undertake.
 Please feel free to contact us with suggestions or requests for specific information.

-About the Authors

-Phillip Granberry is a social demographer who specializes in immigrants in the US. worked with various community-based organizations assisting recently arrived U.S. immigrants before earning a PhD in Public Policy from the University of Massachusetts Boston.
+About the Authors Phillip Granberry is a social demographer who specializes in immigrants in the US. worked with various community-based organizations assisting recently arrived U.S. immigrants before earning a PhD in Public Policy from the University of Massachusetts Boston.
 He has published several articles on the accumulation and use of social capital among Mexican migrants and the impact of welfare and immigration policy reform on Latinos in Massachusetts.
 Currently a Research Associate for the Gastón Institute, he also teaches courses on international migration and urban affairs for the UMass Boston Economics Department.
 Faye Karp specializes in conducting research that helps organizations improve programs serving low-income, Latino, and English Language Learner youth.
 She holds an MS in Public Policy from the University of Massachusetts Boston.
 As a Research Associate and Project Manager at the Gastón Institute, she worked with the Boston Public Schools Office of English Language Learners to develop policy guidelines for the district's Two-Way Bilingual programs.
 Sarah Rustan is a PhD candidate in Law and Public Policy at Northeastern University, with previous degrees in architecture (BA) and cultural management (MA).
 Her professional background includes broad experience in the nonprofit sector including research, development, and management, and her dissertation explores the role that nonprofit arts organizations play in community development and social organization.
 She currently serves as a Research Associate and Data Analyst for the Gastón Institute.

-www.umb.edu/gastoninstitute

-@GastonInstitute

-gastoninstitute@umb.edu